Korey Banks

-Korey Banks (born August 7, 1979) is a former Canadian football defensive back.
-He was most recently a member of the Winnipeg Blue Bombers of the Canadian Football League.
+Korey Banks (born August 7, 1979) is an American former professional football defensive back who played in the Canadian Football League (CFL).
 He played college football for the Mississippi State Bulldogs.

 Professional career

 NFL

 In 2003, he signed as an undrafted rookie with the Miami Dolphins of the National Football League.
 He was waived after training camp on August 31, 2003.
 The Dolphins put him on waivers and he was assigned to the practice squad on November 11.
 On November 24, he was released by the Dolphins.
 Miami re-signed him on December 31, 2003 and he played in their last two games.

 Ottawa Renegades

 He was acquired by the Ottawa Renegades in a late season trade in 2004 after spending time on the Edmonton Eskimos' practice roster.
-Edmonton traded their first and second picks in the 2005 CFL Draft, along with Banks, to Ottawa in exchange for Clinton Wayne and Patrick Kabongo.
+Edmonton traded their first and second picks in the 2005 CFL draft, along with Banks, to Ottawa in exchange for Clinton Wayne and Patrick Kabongo.
 In 2004, he had seven tackles in three games for Ottawa.

 Korey had an outstanding 2005 season with a league-leading 10 interceptions, two touchdowns, 44 tackles, 12 pass knockdowns, two forced fumbles and one fumble recovery.
 He was the Renegades' nominee for Most Outstanding Defensive Player and was named a 2005 CFL All-Star.